Facebook logo

 Man holding an Invisalign tray

 There are many different orthodontic issues that Invisalign can treat.
-Obviously, they’re often used for cooked teeth, but they can also fix cases of overbite, underbite and crossbite so that the teeth and jaws line up correctly.
-Small gaps and crowded teeth can also sometimes be treated depending on the complexity of the problem and the amount of adjustment that’s needed.
+Of course, they’re often used for crooked teeth, but they can also fix cases of overbite, underbite and crossbite so that the teeth and jaws line up correctly.
+Small gaps and crowded teeth can also be treated depending on the complexity of the problem and the amount of adjustment that’s needed.

 Unlike with braces, Invisalign wearers need to have the discipline to keep their aligners in their mouths for as long as possible; that means not taking them out too often and not forgetting to put them back in when you’re done with your meals.
 For this reason, Invisalign usually isn’t recommended for children.